-Apple Cinnamon Muffins so fluffy you’ll never want to eat another muffin again.
-Make a batch of these today for a healthy afternoon snack or breakfast.
+Apple Cinnamon Muffins that are so fluffy you’ll never want to eat another muffin again.
+Make a batch of these for a yummy fall snack.

 Flour – ditch the all-purpose flour and swap it for something a little bit heartier (but still light).
 For this recipe, we went with white whole wheat flour which is a great 1:1 sub for all-purpose.